NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### Fix Out of Range Data

 This is a toggle option that once selected is saved in the registry with other options (for example, screen size) for the program.
 As shown in the IDD type description of the Weather Data, there are minimum and maximum values for several of the fields.
 The weather converter program can ignore these (and just report them) or it can try to fix them with appropriate values.
-If the option is “checked”, then the processor will try to fix the data; if it is blank, the processor will not fix the data though it will report any out of range data that it finds.
+If the option is "checked", then the processor will try to fix the data; if it is blank, the processor will not fix the data though it will report any out of range data that it finds.

 #### Select Delta DB Trigger

 Depending on the quality control and accuracy of the weather data collection, time period (usually hour to hour) changes in some data values may make the data suspect for that time period.
 This selection brings up the screen shown below and will allow the user some control over the actual value reporting.
-Note that this data is not “fixed”, merely reported by the program in the audit output file.
+Note that this data is not "fixed", merely reported by the program in the audit output file.

 ![](AuxiliaryPrograms/media/image002.jpg)

 Figure 2.
 Delta DB Trigger Selection

-Though only one “trigger” value is selected from this screen, consecutive values of dry-bulb temperature, dew-point temperature and wind speed are reported using appropriate calculated values.
+Though only one "trigger" value is selected from this screen, consecutive values of dry-bulb temperature, dew-point temperature and wind speed are reported using appropriate calculated values.
 Both dew-point and wind speed use a calculated value based on mean of their values over the entire data period and standard deviation from that mean, heuristically derived.

 An excerpt from the audit file is illustrative: